dingoskye/can-collection/_changelog/readme.md

 ## Changelog

 ## to do
-- add user authentication
 - Schakelen van status met button in lijst (review publish)
 - owasp security check
-- profile page for users

 ## later to do (could haves)
+- profile page extras for users
 - updating can collection info
 - styling improvements
 - delete brand and cans (not needed yet)